Jiansk/CPNT-201-A1/README.md

 by jian vilanueva

-job title: cook
+Job title: cook

+Description:
-description: cooks help organize the kitchen. they plan, prepare, follow storage procedures, cook food items, and they ensure proper food handling.
+cooks help organize the kitchen. they plan, prepare, follow storage procedures, cook food items, and they ensure proper food handling.

-general responsibilities
+General Responsibilities

  - ensure ingredients and products are fresh